qpv-research-group/rayflare/README.md

 *Note to new visitors from PVSC:* I am hard at work adding functionality and documentation!
 In the mean time, I appreciate any comments and feedback. - Phoebe

-INSTALLATION INSTRUCTIONS (tested on 64-but Ubuntu 18)
+INSTALLATION INSTRUCTIONS (tested on 64-bit Ubuntu 16)
 -----
+Use Python 3.x where x >= 6
 Install setuptools, numpy, matplotlib, xarray, sparse, joblib and seaborn in the normal way (e.g. pip install)

 You need the latest version of Solcore (not yet on PyPi).
 To install this: